Major floods swamp Australia's east coast, claiming 7 lives

-Emergency crews made more than 100 swift-water rescues after receiving 8,000 calls for help in Brisbane and its surrounds since midafternoon Sunday, officials said.
+Emergency crews made more than 130 swift-water rescues in 24 hours, officials said.

 All seven flood deaths have been in Queensland state, of which Brisbane is the capital.
 A search continues for a solo sailor, aged in his 70s, who fell overboard from his vessel in the Brisbane River near the city center on Saturday.